Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Physics performance and FPGA cost

 This section is organized into four subsections.
 First, the benchmark configuration is defined using the electron-photon problem.
 Second, using this problem we scan one parameter at a time starting from the benchmark.
 Third, we consider configurations far from the benchmark using the VBF Higgs problem.
 Finally, we end the section with a comparison to previous results.

-In particular, the technical terminology used for the FPGA cost are defined (table \ref{table:cost_defn}); the performance metric and the BDT settings that are varied are listed (table \ref{table:fpga_param}).
+In particular, the technical terminology used for the FPGA cost are defined in appendix \ref{appendix:terminology} (table \ref{table:cost_defn}); the performance metric and the BDT settings that are varied are listed in appendix \ref{appendix:terminology} (table \ref{table:fpga_param}).
 The values reported in this section are obtained using a setup that is illustrated in more detail in appendix \ref{appendix:valid} (figure \ref{fig:testbench}).